Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT: Conclusion

 \section{Conclusion}

 In this paper, we propose Stealth Fine-Tuning, a novel white-box jailbreak method for uncovering safety vulnerabilities in RVLMs.
 Using RVLMs themselves as victim models, Stealth Fine-Tuning first elicits self-generated harmful reasoning traces and then performs efficient QLoRA fine-tuning on this highly consistent dataset, ensuring that the model’s original output distribution is preserved.
 Experiments across two safety benchmarks and four general-purpose datasets demonstrate both the effectiveness of Stealth Fine-Tuning and its strong utility preservation.
 We further conduct comprehensive ablation studies to validate the design choices of our method.
-Finally, by analyzing attention distributions throughout the inference process, we show that Stealth Fine-Tuning disrupts safety alignment while maintaining task utility from the perspective of attention dynamics.
-For future work, we plan to extend our evaluation to more advanced reasoning models to better understand the limitations of our approach and identify opportunities for improvement.
+Finally, we show that Stealth Fine-Tuning disrupts safety alignment while maintaining task utility from minimizing distribution shift.
+For future work, we aim to address the identified vulnerability in RVLMs by exploring distribution-regularized fine-tuning strategies, which will be systematically investigated and empirically validated through a dedicated defense study.